-Your kiddo is tugging on her ear again.
+Your kiddo is tugging on their ear again.
 Uh-oh.
 Or maybe ear pain is keeping you up at night.
 No matter the age, ear infections are no fun.
-ENT-otolaryngologist Anh Nguyen-Huynh, MD, explains all about ear infections, and the earache remedies you can try at home.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“There are several home remedies for earaches,” says Dr. Nguyen-Huynh.
-“Try these for the first two or three days if symptoms are mild.”
+“There are several home remedies for earaches,” says ENT-otolaryngologist Anh Nguyen-Huynh, MD.
+“Try them for the first two or three days if symptoms are mild.”

-Doctor’s advice: The temperature you use is up to you.
-Wrap it in a towel to make sure it’s not too cold or too hot.
-You don’t want to cause any burns.
+Use an ice or heat pack and put it on the affected ear to help with pain.
+The temperature you use is up to you.
+But make sure to wrap it in a towel so it’s not too cold or too hot.
+If it’s too hot, you could cause burns.

-The skinny: Pain relievers work as advertised, helping take the edge off the pain.
+Pain relievers like ibuprofen and acetaminophen work as advertised, helping take the edge off the pain.

-The skinny: How you sleep can affect ear pain.
-Rest with your head on two or more pillows, so the affected ear is higher than the rest of your body.
-Or if the left ear has an infection, sleep on your right side.
-Less pressure = less ear pain.
+How you sleep can affect ear pain.
+Rest with your head on two or more pillows, so your affected ear is higher than the rest of your body.
+Or if your left ear has an infection, sleep on your right side.

 The good news?
 Hot and cold compresses and OTC pain relievers can also help relieve TMJ pain until you sort things out.